 Ann Eskridge's passion for African American history explores, through fiction, playwriting and screenwriting, subjects like the Underground Railroad, and all-black towns in Oklahoma.
 Her stories are fact woven into fiction.
 She was a broadcast journalist before becoming a freelance writer and teacher.
 She dabbled in politics, working for a Republican Lt.
 Governor and a Democratic Detroit Council President.
 She developed the Mass Media Program at a Detroit school, and was a speechwriter for a utility.
 Through career twists and turns, she wrote.
 She writes historical fiction as her homage to the ancestors and is currently enjoying writing lyrics for her musicals.

 Maureen Paraventi writes plays, novels, nonfiction and songs.
 When she’s not writing, she acts in local theatrical productions, sings in a pop/rock/Irish band (McLaughlinsAlley.com) and spends way too much time on Facebook.
-Maureen’s full-length and one act plays have been produced in Michigan, Florida and New York, and one, “The Bucket List of Booze Club,” will be produced by the Freshwater Theatre in Minneapolis in May 2020.
+Maureen’s full-length and one act plays have been produced in Michigan, Florida and New York.

-Johnice Littlejohn is an actor, writer, student, native Detroiter and proud member of the Extra Mile Playwrights Theatre.
-She graduated from the University of Detroit Mercy in 2011, earning her B.S. in Biology with a minor in Theatre and Michigan State University with her Masters in Public Health in 2014.
-Some of her theatre credits include Old Woman/Neighbor in Voices from the Neighborhood, Mug in The Empire Builders, Miss Pat in the Vagina Monologues and Lisette in Unheard Voices.
+Johnice Littlejohn is an actor, writer, physician, native Detroiter and proud member of the Extra Mile Playwrights Theatre.
+She graduated from the University of Detroit Mercy in 2011, earning her B.S. in Biology with a minor in Theatre and Michigan State University with her Masters in Public Health in 2014 and Doctor of Osteopathic Medicine degree in 2022.
+Some of her theatre credits include Old Woman/Neighbor in Voices from the Neighborhood, Mug in The Empire Builders, Miss Pat in The Vagina Monologues and Lisette in Unheard Voices.
 She also made her writing debut in the Voices from the Neighborhood project in writing A Detroit Scene.
-Currently, she is pursuing a degree in Osteopathic Medicine from Michigan State University (Go Green!).
 Johnice considers her love for both medicine and theatre as a way to continuously use both sides of her brain.

 Lynch R. Travis is a member of AEA and SAG/AFTRA and has received theater